openreferral/specification/docs/hsds/uk_compliance.md

 All required and recommended API endpoints (also called “web methods”) are RESTful API GET queries to work over HTTPS.
 POST and PUT endpoints are not required but may be provided in some implementations.

-The full syntax of API endpoints and responses, and information on required endpoints and parameters for UK compliance, are given in the [API reference](api_reference) page.
+The full syntax of API endpoints and responses are given in the [API reference](api_reference) page.

 ## Compliance rules